🔢 int vs float in GDScript

 🧠 Final Tips

-• Use int for clean counts or identifiers.
+intfor clean counts or identifiers. - Use

-• You don’t need to explicitly declare the type—GDScript figures it out for you.
+floatwhen you need smooth or fractional values. - You don’t need to explicitly declare the type—GDScript figures it out for you.

 Understanding the difference between int and float may seem small, but it’s foundational.
 These little building blocks help you write cleaner logic and avoid bugs later.